niyuanqi/SNAP/README.md

 *% python -m SNAP.MagCalc -c dprs -o KSP-OT-1 -b 'B' -p 140.92247:-21.969278 -r 1000 -fwhm -psf 2 -fwhm 5 -n 3.0 -s 15.0 -f 16.0 --fit_sky -vv N2784-7.Q1.B.150402_2125.S.015081.092205N2208.0060.nh.fits N2784-7.Q1.DPRS.cat*

-Try in terminal

-*% python -m SNAP.MagCalc -h*

-for explanation of flags and inputs.

-Basic usage in python routine (sample)

-*% from SNAP.MagCalc import magnitude*

-*% RAo, DECo, Io, SNo, Mo, Mo_err, Mlim = magnitude(image_fromfits, image_fromfits, wcs_fromfits, 'aavso', '../N2784-7.Q1.AAVSO.cat', (140.92247,-21.969278), radius=1000.0, aperture=15, name='KSP-OT-1', band='B', fwhm=5.0, limsnr=3.0, satmag=15.0, refMag=16.0, verbosity=0)*
+---

 Try in python shell on any imported modules from SNAP

 *% from SNAP.MagCalc import \<module\>*

 *% help(\<module\>)*

 for explanation of functions and inputs

-As of July 2018, MagCalc is able to perform multi-object PSF photometry.
-The command line application of MagCalc has been preserved, and any old usage of MagCalc has been preserved (MagCalc will revert to single object photometry).
-To use the new multi-object photometry, one need only replace the input parameters source name, ra, dec, psf, fitsky with python lists (not applicable to command line).
-Each item in the list corresponds to each object's name, ra, dec, and psf to be used for source.
-Each object's fitsky parameter (boolean) indicates whether its annulus with participate in sky background fitting.
-Example: to have an annulus taken around every source, simply give a list of ones.
-At sufficient verbosity, MagCalc will provide new plots.
-These are image plots of residuals of multi fit, and residuals of sky fit (including plot of annulus used).
-This is in addition to the old plots of fit cross-section (for each object).
+Some examples of MagCalc usage in python:

+*% from SNAP.MagCalc import magnitude*

+*% RAo, DECo, Io, SNo, Mo, Mo_err, Mlim = magnitude(image_fromfits, image_fromfits, wcs_fromfits, 'aavso', '../N2784-7.Q1.AAVSO.cat', (140.92247,-21.969278), radius=1000.0, aperture=15, name='KSP-OT-1', band='B', fwhm=5.0, limsnr=3.0, satmag=15.0, refMag=16.0, verbosity=0)*

+---

 **DiffIm.py :**

 Uses WCSremap and HOTPANTS routines (Andrew Becker) to subtract fits files and create image difference files.
 WCSremap matches images astrometrically, while HOTPANTS matches images photometrically (using convolution) for subtraction.
 Outputs a difference image, and a convolved image which is the science image photometrically matched to the difference image.
 When performing photometry, use convolved image for reference stars measurements and difference image for source measurements.

-Basic usage (sample)
+Example usage:

 *% python -m SNAP.DiffIm srcfile_name reffile_name difffile_name convfile_name*

-Try in terminal
+Try the following line in terminal for an explanation of flags and inputs:

 *% python -m SNAP.DiffIm -h*

-for explanation of flags and inputs
+---

 **BinIm.py :**

 Uses SWarp routine (Emmanuel Bertin) to create binned files with matched wcs.

-Basic usage (sample)
+Try the following line in terminal for an explanation of flags and inputs.

+*% python -m SNAP.BinIm -h*

+Example usage:

 *% python -m SNAP.BinIm t1 t2 outfile_name*

-Try in terminal

-*% python -m SNAP.BinIm -h*

-for explanation of flags and inputs
+---

 **StampIm.py :**

 Contains functions for creating stamp png images and stamp collages from fits files.

+---

 **AutoSEx.py :**

 Uses SExtractor routine (Bertin and Arnout) to detect objects in fits images and create catalog files.

-Basic usage (sample)
+Try the following line in terminal for an explanation of flags and inputs.

+*% python -m SNAP.AutoSEx -h*

+Example usage:

 *% python -m SNAP.AutoSEX srcfile_name*

 *% python -m SNAP.AutoSEX srcfile_name --config_name myconfig.sex --xml_out --check_out OBJECTS*

-Try in terminal

-*% python -m SNAP.AutoSEx -h*

-for explanation of flags and inputs
+---

 **MatchPhot.py :**

 Operates on the output of SExtractor (Emmanuel Bertin) which takes in a fits image and compiles catalog file with fluxes of objects detected in the image.
 MatchPhot uses a list reference stars in the same field of view from AAVSO's APASS-DR9 catalog and extracts a photometric solution mapping SExtractor fluxes to their apparent magnitudes by matching bright reference stars from SExtractor catalog to their counterpart in APASS-DR9 catalog.

-Basic usage (sample)
+Try the following line in terminal for an explanation of flags and inputs.

+*% python -m SNAP.MatchPhot -h*

+Example usage:

 *% python -m SNAP.MatchPhot SExtractor_catname band -ref AAVSO_catname

-Try in terminal

-*% python -m SNAP.MatchPhot -h*

-for explanation of flags and inputs
+---

 **Vizier.py :**

 Contains python functions for querying/parsing vizier catalogs and currently supports USNO-B1, AAVSO-APASS-DR9.

+---

 **Astrometry.py :**

 Contains python functions for computing astrometric quantities, like angles and lunar position.

+---

 **Catalog.py :**

 Contains python functions for parsing various differential photometric reference star catalogs.
 Can automatically query aavso for a catalog, given catalog name will be name of saved file.
 Can also use a custom catalog given in "diff" format with columns ID,RA,DEC,B,Berr,V,Verr,i,ierr with 'NA' string denoting missing values.

+---

 **Photometry.py :**

 Contains python functions for PSF fitting, extraction, integration, etc.

+---

 ## Analysis
 Contains routines for analysing light curves, and miscellaneous tools.